pycollada/meshtool/README.markdown

 * ``--make_atlases`` - Makes a texture atlas with the textures referenced in the given file.
 Extremely conservative: will only make an atlas from texture coordinates inside the range (0,1).
 Atlas can be saved with --save_collada_zip.
+* ``--optimize_textures`` - Converts all textures with alpha channel to PNG and ones without to JPEG

 EXAMPLES
 ========